fmkra/a320-throttle/Software/Python/MSFSPythonSimConnectMobiFlightExtension/README.md

+**NOTE: This subdirectory is a fork of [Koseng/MSFSPythonSimConnectMobiFlightExtension](https://github.com/Koseng/MSFSPythonSimConnectMobiFlightExtension)**

 # MSFS Python SimConnect MobiFlight Extension

 Extends the [python simconnect library](https://github.com/odwdinc/Python-SimConnect) for MSFS2020 with the capability to read A and L variables with help of the [MobiFlight](https://www.mobiflight.com) WASM module.

 To just execute Mobiflight SimConnect Events this extension is NOT necessary.
 This can already be done with the Python-SimConnect library.

-* ```SimConnectMobiFlight``` inherits from ```SimConnect```, fixes an issue and adds the feature to register additional client data handlers.
+-   `SimConnectMobiFlight` inherits from `SimConnect`, fixes an issue and adds the feature to register additional client data handlers.
-* ```MobiFlightVariableRequests``` implements the variable access via the MobiFlight WASM module.
+-   `MobiFlightVariableRequests` implements the variable access via the MobiFlight WASM module.
-* A collection of possible variables can be found [here](https://github.com/Mobiflight/MobiFlight-Connector/blob/main/Presets/msfs2020_simvars.cip) in the [MobiFlight repository](https://github.com/Mobiflight/MobiFlight-Connector).
+-   A collection of possible variables can be found [here](https://github.com/Mobiflight/MobiFlight-Connector/blob/main/Presets/msfs2020_simvars.cip) in the [MobiFlight repository](https://github.com/Mobiflight/MobiFlight-Connector).
-* ATTENTION: At the moment it is only possible for one client at a time to access variables via MobiFlight WASM.
+-   ATTENTION: At the moment it is only possible for one client at a time to access variables via MobiFlight WASM.
 There is not yet multi client support.

 Instead of the SimConnect class you need to use the SimConnectMobiFlight class in your application.

 ## Example

 **Example code on how to use the library and read variables:**

 ```python
 from simconnect_mobiflight import SimConnectMobiFlight
 from mobiflight_variable_requests import MobiFlightVariableRequests